Bank of Daniel Meyer: New York and San Francisco

-The Bank of Daniel Meyer, a private bank, was founded in 1857 by German Jewish immigrant brothers Daniel and Jonas Meyer.
-The brothers arrived in California separately during the gold rush period in 1851-1852, having been tobacco merchants in the East Coast, USA.
-The Federal Government put an embargo on trade with the Confederacy during the American Civil War, which made the brothers' inventory of tobacco in San Francisco, CA quite valuable.
-They turned this inventory into a large profit from which they starting their banking operation (same reference as above).
+Daniel Meyer arrived in New York, USA in the later 1840s (Hoexter and Hoexter reference).
+The Meyer brothers Daniel and Jonas arrived in California separately during the gold rush period in 1851–1852, via the Isthmus of Panama, after having been tobacco merchants in the East Coast, USA.
+They continued to work as tobacco merchants in San Francisco, California.
+The Federal Government put an embargo on trade with the Confederacy during the American Civil War, which made the brothers' inventory of tobacco quite valuable.
+They turned this inventory into a large profit from which they started their banking operation (Hoexter and Hoexter reference).

-Three additional brothers Mathias Meyer, Abraham Meyer, and Moritz Meyer eventually joined this banking business in various capacities, though the company remained in Daniel Meyer's name only.
+Three additional brothers Mathias Meyer, Abraham Meyer, and Moritz Meyer, as well as nephew Moritz Scheeline, eventually joined this banking business in various capacities, though the company remained in Daniel Meyer's name only.